At Stirling we are committed to approaching ‘religion’ in a critical manner, in two broad senses:

 Dr Andrew Hass: teaches undergraduate modules in religion’s intersection with literature, philosophy and critical theory, and postgraduate degrees in Hermeneutics, among other interdisciplinary approaches.
 He is currently writing a book on negation and the German philosopher Hegel.

 Dr Alison Jasper: teaches undergraduate modules related to Christianity, gender and theory and supervises postgraduates in these areas.
-Forthcoming publications include Because of Beauvoir: Christianity and the Cultivation of Female Genius (2012) and Schooling In/difference: Socio-material Practice and the Construction of 'Religion' in (Gendered) Educational Spaces (2013).
+Her latest book is Because of Beauvoir: Christianity and the Cultivation of Female Genius (2012) and she is working on Schooling In/difference: Socio-material Practice and the Construction of 'Religion' in (Gendered) Educational Spaces (2013).

 Dr Michael Marten: teaches undergraduate modules in colonialism, Middle East, gender and missionary studies, and supervises postgraduate students working in these fields.
-He has published on Scottish missions and postcolonial theory, and is currently working on a book on gender and modernity in Palestine.
+He has published on Scottish missions and postcolonial theory, and has recently co-edited two books, one on missions and healthcare, and one on saints.

 A degree in Religion develops key transferable skills, for example, the ability to: